dGs-/WAPT-Documentation/source/wapt-concept/index.rst

 (from XP to 10), their deployed base of Windows servers (from 2003 to 2019) or their deployed base of Windows Intel tablets.

-Private companies of all sizes, Colleges, Schools, Universities, research labs, local and state governments, Hospitals, city hall, state ministries are successfully using **WAPT**.
+Private companies of all sizes, colleges, schools, universities, research labs, local and state governments, hospitals, city hall, state ministries are successfully using **WAPT**.

 **WAPT** exists in two versions, **Community** and **Enterprise**.